Ridgeline High School (Utah)

 Ridgeline High School is a high school in Millville, Utah.
 It is part of Cache County School District.

 History

-Ridgeline High School was dedicated on 9 August 2016 and began operations for the 2016-2017 school year.
+Ridgeline High School was dedicated on 9 August 2016 and began operations for the 2016–2017 school year.
+The high school came from a divided Mountain Crest High School in Hyrum.
 It serves the communities of Millville, Nibley, Providence, River Heights, College Ward, and Young Ward.